naston70/jeremys-it-lab/35.Extended.ACLs/other-sources/odom/extended.acls.md

 Assuming the server uses well-known port 21 (FTP), the packets TCP header has a destination port value of 21.
 The ACL syntax includes the **eq 21** parameters after the destination IP address.
 The position after the destination address parameters is important: that position identifies the fact that **eq 21** parameters should be compared to the packets destination port.

+When examining ACLs that match port numbers, first consider the location and direction in which the ACL will be applied.
+That direction determines whether the packet is being sent to the server or from the server.
+At that point, you can decide whether you need to check the source or destination port in the packet.

+#### Extended IP ACL Configuration

+As extended ACLs can match so many different fields in the various headers in an IP packet, the command syntax cannot be easily summarized to a single command.

+The configuration process for extended ACLs mostly matches the same process used for standard ACLs.
+The location and direction in which to enable the ACL must be chosen.
+In particular the direction so that you can characterize whether certain addresses and ports will be either the source or destination.
+Configure the ACL using the same **ip access-group** command used with standard ACLs.
+All these steps mirror what is done with standard ACLs; however the following differences need to be kept in mind:

+* Place extended ACLs as close as possible to the source of the packets that will be filtered.
+Filtering close to the source of the packets saves some bandwidth
+* Remember that all fields in once access-list command must match a packet for the packet to be considered to match that access-list statement
+* Use numbers 100-199 and 2000-2699 on access-list commands

+#### Extended IP Access List Examples:

+**Example 1:**